EzerArch/MCLangMatch/README.md

 ## Purpose

-Useful for Minecraft mod translators, this tool compares and syncs a lang file with en_US.lang, that is, it will:
+Aimed to Minecraft mod translators, this tool compares and syncs a lang file with en_US.lang, that is, it will:

 * Rearrange all lines and translation entries to match the en_US.lang order;
 * Add missing translation entries and flag them as "needs translation";
+* Copy any missing line from the en_US.lang to the targed file, be it a comment or a blank line;
 * List and/or remove deprecated translation entries.